Tinglok/academic-homepage/content/home/projects.md

   #   Uncomment (by removing `#`) an option to apply it.
   #   Choose a light or dark text color by setting `text_color_light`.
   #   Any HTML color name or Hex value is valid.

   # Background color.
   # color = "navy"

   # Background gradient.
   # gradient_start = "DeepSkyBlue"
   # gradient_end = "SkyBlue"

   # Background image.
   # image = "background.jpg"  # Name of image in `static/img/`.
   # image_darken = 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true

 [advanced]
  # Custom CSS.
  css_style = ""

  # CSS class.
  css_class = ""
 +++

+- **Aug.
+2019 - now** We used [the network structure we proposed](https://arxiv.org/abs/1909.05746) to separate vocals and accompaniment in musics for voiceprint recognition, so that when different people sing the same song, the number of singers can be roughly identified.
+Now this technology has been adopted by Tencent Inc. The samples can be found in [here](tinglok.github.io).
+- **Nov.
+2018 - May.
+2019** I worked on a project called "Deep-Learning-Based Psychological Measurement System for College Students”, and our team won the national first prize (less than 8%) in Baidu Inc. Proposition Competition topic in China Students Service Outsourcing Innovation and Entrepreneurship Competition.
+We built the system using TensorFlow, which use VGG-19 to identify facial expression and building chatbot system using LSTM and Self-Attention Mechanism, so that the pre-trained model wes finally deployed into our web system.